dfinity/portal/docs/tutorials/02_create_your_first_app/05_using-collections.md

     2. `Iter.toArray()` is a standard function that convers `Iter<(Text,Nat)>` to array of `(Text, Nat)`

-To make this method work, we also need to add a new import statement to the beginnign of the file:
+To make this method work, we also need to add a new import statement to the beginning of the file:
 ```motoko
 import Iter "mo:base/Iter";
 ```